timoerlemans/ToDoDay/.github/copilot/instructions.md

 - **Add takeUntilDestroyed() operator** to every subscription
 - **Use constructor-based injection** instead of inject() function
 - **Use functional guards instead of class-based guards**, which are an exception on the `constructor-based injection` instruction.
+- **Use Angular CLI to update** to a newer version of Angular when needed

 ## Code Structure